 I’ve been using VPNs for years, and I’ve tested my fair share of unreliable, untrustworthy services.
 In my quest to protect myself online, I’ve also come across some stellar services that I really recommend.

 - Easy-to-use apps

 Split tunneling lets you choose which activities goes through your VPN, and which use your local IP address.
 I used this to stay connected with my networked devices, like my wireless printer, while keeping my internet traffic secure.
-It also means you can access local content while you’re unblocking international sites.

 And it's fast, too.
 I put ExpressVPN's servers through their paces to check up on its performance.
 This time, my base speed was: 3 ms ping, 22.13 Mbps down, and 17.13 Mbps up.

 |Quick Connect BR Server||539 ms||16.36 Mbps||15.78 Mbps|

 Its TrustedServer technology goes even further to keep you safe.
 Its servers are RAM-based and don’t use hard drives.

 This means that none of your data is permanently stored on the server; it’s wiped clean with every reboot.
 TrustedServer also checks that each server on the network is running up-to-date software to prevent security flaws.